yitongc19/cs-comps-micropython/README.md

 # cs-comps-micropython

-This repo contains the libraries we used for the micropython, many of which are adapted from the code created by other programmers online.
+This repo contains the libraries we collected or wrote for MicroPython.
 For the exact sources, see each module.

+## Software
+The code should be compatible with both Micropython v1.9.4 and v1.9.3.

+## Hardware
+The board that we tested the devices on is Pyboard v1.1.
+You can order it from the MicroPython store or AdaFruit.